• Skip to primary navigation

 In addition, grass-fed cow's milk yogurt may be used instead of almond milk yogurt.
 (I used Kite Hill plain, unsweetened yogurt.)
 Substituting with a coconut milk yogurt may work, but these yogurts are often thick so you may have to thin it out with some water.

-How to Make Almond Flour Bread
+How to Make Paleo Almond Flour Bread

-To make this yeast free Paleo bread, you'll need two mixing bowls, a whisk, a parchment lined 8" x 4" baking pan and the necessary ingredients.
+To make this yeast free paleo bread, you'll need two mixing bowls, a whisk, a parchment lined 8" x 4" baking pan and the necessary ingredients.

 First, preheat your oven to 350 degrees F.